Kylie Moore-Gilbert: After release from prison

-Her book, The Uncaged Sky: My 804 days in an Iranian prison, published by Ultimo Press, was shortlisted for the 2022 Nonfiction Age Book of the Year and for the 2023 Victorian Premier's Prize for Nonfiction.
+Moore-Gilbert wrote a memoir titled The Uncaged Sky: My 804 Days in an Iranian Prison, published in 2022 by Ultimo Press in Australia and the UK and in 2023 by Urano World in the US.
+The book was launched at The Wheeler Centre and was shortlisted for the 2022 Age Book of the Year and for the 2023 Victorian Premier's Prize for Nonfiction.